EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/08_debugging/01_deviceWSL.md

 ---
 hide_table_of_contents: true
 ---

-# Debugging Engine in WSL on Phone/Headset
+# Debugging in WSL on Phone/Headset
 This section covers testing/debugging on phone/headset when engine stack hosted in WSL2 Ubuntu on Windows 11.

 1. Ensure that your `.env.local` and database entries points to `localhost`.